go-mc/mcping/README.md

 # mcping

 Ping your mincraft server with a simple command!
+This program can also download favicon.

 ## install